CheetahRobotics/Team10182/Programming.md

 ##### Vuforia

-FTC recommends using Vuforia with the targets and has examples that demonstrate how to do this.
+FTC recommends using Vuforia with the [navigation targets](https://firstinspiresst01.blob.core.windows.net/ftc/2019/navigation-target-us.pdf) and has [code examples](https://github.com/ftctechnh/ftc_app/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/ConceptVuforiaNavRoverRuckus.java) that demonstrate how to do this.
+This code allows you to determine your X/Y position on the playing field.

+##### OpenCV/Grip

 Open CV could be very useful this year in identifying the mineral configuration in the autonomous phase.

-##### OpenCV/Grip

 There is something called GRIP which allows us to experiment with Open CV configuration before you actually have to code it up.
 * Download [here](https://github.com/WPIRoboticsProjects/GRIP/releases).
 * Here is a [good introductory video](https://www.youtube.com/watch?v=wkW8puXMoSk).